zarf-dev/proposals/0051-v1beta1-schema/README.md

   - (i.e. the Zarf Agent and CLI?
 The init package and the CLI?)
 -->

-See version skew strategy in [ZEP-0048](https://github.com/zarf-dev/proposals/issues/48).
+See the version skew strategy in  [0048-schema-update-process](../0048-schema-update-process/README.md#version-skew-strategy)

 ## Implementation History